IpsumLorem16/S3-key-lister/README.md

 ## Notes:
 - Working, but still a work in progress.
 - Made on linux for linux, might have bugs when running on windows, and printed text in the terminal..formatting will probably be a little screwed up.
-- Large buckets with hundreds of thousands of keys can take a long time to go over with --acl, this is something that will be improved on v2.
+- Large buckets with hundreds of thousands of keys can take a long time to go over with --acl, this is something that will be improved on v2. use `--estimate` option for a rough estimate on how long it will take.

 ### TODO:
 - [ ] add `--prefix` and `--delimiter` options